Laker Airways

 Organization

-Airline.
-Laker Airways was a wholly private, British independent airline founded by Sir Freddie Laker in 1966.
-It originally operated as a charter airline, but became the second long-haul, low-cost, "no frills" airline in 1977, operating low-fare scheduled services (named Skytrain) between London Gatwick Airport and New York City's John F. Kennedy Airport.
+Established in 1966, Laker Airways was a private, British airline founded by Sir Freddie Laker.
+Originally operated as a charter airline, the airline the second long-haul, low-cost, "no frills" airline in 1977.
+The company went bankrupt in 1982 and ceased operations.

 Found in 1 Collection or Record: